D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

-you are not required to stop VM1 before detaching DataD2. it is sufficient that nothing is actively using the dada disk while it is being detached. the  data disk cannot be accessed while it is detached, ity must be reattached to a VM in order to access it again.
+you are not required to stop VM1 before detaching DataD2. it is sufficient that nothing is actively using the dada disk while it is being detached. the  data disk cannot be accessed while it is detached, it must be reattached to a VM in order to access it again.

 `Update-AzVM` must be run on VM1 and on VM2 to aupdate their state after detaching and attaching the disk.

 `Get-AzDisk` | `New-AzDisk`
 `Add-AzVMDataDisk`